WICE-SaTML/WICE-SaTML.github.io/index.md

 ### Publication

 Accepted papers will be presented at the workshop and published in the **workshop proceedings alongside the IEEE SaTML 2027 conference proceedings**.
-In addition, **authors of all submissions — regardless of the acceptance decision — will be invited to submit substantially extended versions to an associated journal special issue**, edited by the workshop co-chairs and subject to the journal's independent peer review.
+In addition, **authors of all submissions — regardless of the acceptance decision — will be invited to submit substantially extended versions to an associated journal special issue ([more info here](https://wice-satml.github.io/#journal-special-issue))**, edited by the workshop co-chairs and subject to the journal's independent peer review.

 ### Policies